AngCortes15/angcortes15/README.md

-Hi there! 👋 I'm Angel Cortés
-🚀 About Me
-I'm a Systems Engineer passionate about building scalable and efficient solutions.
-I love coding and continuously expanding my technical expertise while collaborating with amazing teams.
 💻 Tech Stack
 Languages & Frameworks

-JavaScript - Full-stack development with Node.js (backend) and modern frontend frameworks Python - Building robust APIs with FastAPI
+JavaScript – Full-stack development with Node.js on the backend and modern frontend frameworks

-Database Management - Both relational and non-relational databases
+Python – API development using FastAPI

+Databases

+Experience with both Relational (SQL) and Non-relational (NoSQL) databases

 Cloud & DevOps

-AWS - Certified AWS Cloud Practitioner ☁️
+☁️ AWS Certified Cloud Practitioner – Building on and learning from the AWS ecosystem

-Docker - Containerization and deployment
+🐳 Docker – Containerization and deployment

-Kubernetes - Container orchestration
+☸️ Kubernetes – Container orchestration

-Version Control - Git & GitHub for collaborative development
+🔧 Version Control – Git & GitHub for collaborative development

 🌱 Currently Learning

-Advanced AWS services and architecture patterns Expanding my cloud infrastructure knowledge
+Advanced AWS services (Lambda, ECS, CDK, etc.)

-👥 What I Bring to Teams

-Collaborative mindset - I thrive in team environments and enjoy working together to solve complex problems Continuous learner - Always eager to acquire new skills and stay updated with the latest technologies Open communicator - I value sharing ideas and providing constructive feedback
+Cloud architecture best practices and automation

+🤝 Soft Skills
+🧠 Lifelong Learner – Always curious and hungry for growth

+🤝 Team Player – I enjoy working with others and believe collaboration leads to the best solutions

+💬 Open Communicator – I like to contribute ideas and believe every voice matters

-🔭 Let's Connect!
+🔍 Let's Connect!
-I'm always open to discussing technology, sharing knowledge, and exploring new opportunities.
-Feel free to reach out if you'd like to collaborate or just chat about tech!
+I'm always open to learning from others, sharing knowledge, and collaborating on exciting projects.
+If you have something cool to build or discuss, let’s talk!

-"The best way to learn is by doing, and the best way to grow is by sharing knowledge with others."
+“The best way to learn is by doing.
+The best way to grow is by sharing.”